 Employer Health Savings Account Contributions

 Any employer-funded amounts contributed to employee Health Savings Accounts during the year must be reported in Box 12 of Form W-2.
-Please report this information to us at least ONE WEEK PRIOR TO YOUR LAST SCHEDULED PAYROLL OF THE YEAR.
+Please report this information to us at least TWO WEEKS PRIOR TO YOUR LAST SCHEDULED PAYROLL OF THE YEAR.
 Do NOT report any Health Savings Account information to us if your employees are contributing to their accounts through payroll deductions.
 We already have this information.

 Group-Term Life Insurance

 The value of employer-provided group-term life insurance up to $50,000 is excluded from an employee’s income.
 The fair market value of coverage in excess of $50,000, minus any amount paid for the coverage by the employee after taxes, must be included in the employee’s income.
 Please report this information to us at least TWO WEEKS PRIOR TO YOUR LAST SCHEDULED PAYROLL OF THE YEAR.
 Do NOT report Group-Term Life Insurance information to us if we are including it each payroll period.
 We already have this information.

 Third Party Sick Pay (Disability Payments)

 If any of your employees have received or will receive third party sick pay please let us know immediately.
 We will not produce W-2 forms for you until we receive this information.
 By law, insurance companies have until January 15th to report insurance benefits to employees.

 If you write additional checks directly from your account (outside of payroll), please notify us so we may include these amounts on your W-2 forms and payroll reports.
 Also, any final adjustments such as manual checks or voided checks must be reported to us at least TWO WEEKS PRIOR TO YOUR LAST SCHEDULED PAYROLL OF THE YEAR.

 Verifying Employee Information

 If you are an Evolution Payroll or Remote Payroll user it is your responsibility to make sure all employee information (name, address, social security number) is correct and up-to-date.
 You will be able to make any changes on your own.
 If you would like a printed copy to verify employee information please contact your Payroll Specialist.

 Information for 2020